ampproject/amphtml/extensions/amp-render/amp-render.md

 ### `template`

 References an ID of a defined templating element.
+This attribute is not necessary if the template is a child of the amp-render component.

 ### `credentials`